cid-doc/cid-doc.github.io/README.md

 This function removes the logon restriction applied by the [block logon](#block) function.

 #### Manage domain accounts in local groups <a name="account" />
-This function allows you to associate domain user accounts with local system groups so that they can perform specific tasks or routines that require administrative privileges.
+This function allows you to associate domain user accounts with groups of the local system so that they can perform specific routines that require the administrative privileges of these groups.

 The CID uses the groups that the **default user** (usually the first user created on the system) belongs to to determine these groups.
 You can specify any other user using the `defaultuserid` parameter, and you can also add other specific groups using the `localgroups` parameter in the [cid.conf](#cid.conf) file.